aptech/docs/docs/CR-plotTS.rst

     :type date_vec: Nx1 vector

-    :param label_unit: containing the frequency with which to display the X axis tick labels.
+    :param label_unit: containing the frequency with which to display the x-axis tick labels.

         ..
 NOTE:: This input is only used with a full length *date_vec* vector.
 Valid options include: